emaduneme/bible-match/README.md

 ## Game Features

-- **Multiple Themes**: Choose from different categories including:
-  - People & Relationships (mentors, siblings, companions)
-  - People & Places (origins, missions, revelations)
-  - People & Events (battles, miracles, divine calls)
-  - Old Testament pairs
-  - New Testament pairs
+- **Theme-First Play**: Pick a theme (People & Relationships, People & Places, People & Events) and stay immersed in it
+- **Built-In Difficulty Curve**: Each theme embeds tiered decks (Yellow → Green → Blue) with rising pair counts and fewer lives
+- **Progress That Sticks**: Completed tiers unlock the next tier for that theme and are remembered via local storage
+- **Fresh Rotations**: Each tier has a larger pool of pairs so replays feel new, and recently used matches are rotated out automatically

-- **Educational Feedback**: Each correct match reveals a relevant Bible verse and explanatory note
+- **Educational Feedback**: Every correct match reveals its verse reference and explanatory note
-- **Score Tracking**: Monitor your progress with a visual progress bar
-- **Limited Attempts**: Strategic gameplay with 5 attempts per game
-- **Responsive Design**: Beautiful, mobile-first interface that works on all devices
+- **Accessibility & Mobile-First**: Keyboard-friendly controls, `aria-live` updates, dense mobile grid
+- **Score + Lives HUD**: Progress bar, remaining lives indicator, and review dialog for each attempt
 - **Modern UI**: Smooth animations and elegant design using shadcn-ui components

 ## Getting Started